sparrowapp-dev/.github/profile/README.md

 See Sparrow in action by checking out our website here: [SparrowApp](https://sparrowapp.dev)

-## 🏢 About Techdome Solutions Private Limited
+## 🏢 About Techdome

-Sparrow is proudly developed and maintained by **Techdome Solutions Private Limited**, a technology company dedicated to creating innovative software solutions that empower developers and organizations worldwide.
+Sparrow is proudly developed and maintained by **Techdome**, a technology company dedicated to creating innovative software solutions that empower developers and organizations worldwide.

 At Techdome, we believe in the power of open-source and the importance of community-driven development.
 Our mission is to build tools that make complex tasks easier and more accessible to everyone.